 Peter Goodyear is Professor of Education at the University of Sydney – a position he took up in 2003.
-He is the founding co-director of the University’s Centre for Research on Learning and Innovation, a multi-faculty collaboration involving over 200 academic staff and PhD students.
-Previously, he set up and led the Centre for Research on Computer-Supported Learning and Cognition (CoCo) and the Sciences and Technologies of Learning research network
+From 2015 to 2017 he was the founding co-director of the University’s Centre for Research on Learning and Innovation (CRLI), a multi-faculty collaboration involving over 200 academic staff and PhD students.
+Previously, he set up and co-directed the Centre for Research on Computer-Supported Learning and Cognition (CoCo) and led the Sciences and Technologies of Learning research network